-Work permit is not required for foreigners who:
+Work permit is not required in case of foreigners who:

-- are students or doctoral students in Poland,
+- are full-time students or full-time doctoral candidates in Poland,

-- have graduated from Polish universities (regardless of mode of study: full-time/part-time),
+- have graduated from Polish secondary schools and universities (only full-time courses),

 - run a training course, participate in professional training, fulfil an advisory or supervisory function or other function requiring special qualifications and skills within European Union programmes or other international aid programmes, also based on loans taken by the government of Poland,

 - conduct occasional lectures or presentations of a particular scientific or artistic value (up to 30 days in a calendar year),